 Cream cheese.
 The star ingredient in this recipe, and never skip it.
 This adds a velvety texture and an indulging taste.

 How to make it creamy jalapeno corn?

 Prepping the ingredients.
 Bring the cream cheese to room temperature.
 Strain and drain the excess liquid from the canned corn.
 Slice the jalapeno into two.
 Remove the seeds from the rib and reserve them to add later(to increase the heat).
 Reserve a couple of chopped jalapeno for garnishing.

 Cook the corn.
 Place a pan over medium heat.
 Add butter and the corn.
 Sauté until the corn gets cooked.
-This step would take anywhere between 3 to 5 minutes.
+This step would take anywhere between 3 and 5 minutes.

 Make the sauce.
 Reduce the heat to low, add salt, milk, cream cheese, and chopped jalapeno.
 Stir it continuously as the sauce gets thicker rapidly.

 If the sauce becomes too thick, add half a cup of milk and cook further in simmered heat until it reaches the desired consistency.
 Also, note that the cream cheese sauce gets thick once it’s cooled down.

 Serve.
 Transfer to a serving bowl and ENJOY!!
 Garnish with the jalapeno slices, that’s not only to make the colors pop up but also to satisfy the spice lover’s palate.